kaltura/DeveloperPortalDocs/documentation/PlayKit/Integrating the Playkit SDK-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/playkit-android)

-This article describes the step-by-step integration of the Playkit SDK in your application.
+This article describes the steps required for integrating the Playkit SDK in Android applications.
+Please follow these instructions carefully to make sure the integration is successful.

 The article also shows you how to create a  [player](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/Player.java) using [PlayerConfig](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/PlayerConfig.java).

 In addition, you'll also learn how to receive a PlayerConfig.Media object with the help of the built-in [MockMediaProvider](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/backend/mock/MockMediaProvider.java).
-By following these simple steps, you'll be able to create your own player and start using it.
+By following these simple steps, you'll be able to create your own player and start using it immediately.

-## Integrate the Plakit SDK into your Application Settings
+## Integrate the Playkit SDK into your Application Settings

 1. Clone the SDK  from https://github.com/kaltura/playkit-android and locate it next to your application code.
-2. In the setting.gradle, add the SDK projet settings as follows:
+2. In the setting.gradle, add the SDK project settings as follows:
 	```
 	include ':playkit', ':playkitdemo'
 	```